oneapi-src/oneMKL/docs/using_onemath_with_cmake.rst

-The FetchContent_ functionality of CMake can be used to download, build and install oneMKL Interfaces as part of the build.
+The FetchContent_ functionality of CMake can be used to download, build and install oneMath as part of the build.

 For example: